dmytri/cabinet/README.md

 ```bash
 tilt up --ci --namespace target
 ```
-They allow use of fully production like enivoments at every stage, and work well with gitops.
+They allow use of fully production like environments at every stage, and work well with gitops.

 ## 🧪 Using This Template